- Enterprise Search Engine Optimization allows Fortune 1000 brands to dominate an entire business category

 Enterprise SEO provides a holistic approach to high-quality content creation and on-page optimization coupled with highly targeted strategic outreach.
 When paired together, these strategies can be broadly impactful across the most lucrative pages and competitive keyword terms.

 This approach earns a site organic traffic from a wide range of keywords.
-You’ll dominate large, competitive head terms as well as lower-volume long-tail keywords.
+You’ll dominate large, competitive head terms, while reaping the benefits of long-tail keywords.
 While unpopular searches may seem insignificant, their aggregate search volume can actually exceed that of head terms.
 Plus, long-tail keywords are easier to win on in general, representing low-hanging fruit for your brand.

 Optimizing holistically alongside scaled link building has additional advantages: